hackl/tikz-network/README.md

 - [ ] add indices to the manual.
 - [ ] add an extended tutorial/example to the document.
 - [ ] clean-up and document the .sty file.
-- [ ] upload the package to CTAN, if it is appropriated tested.

 ### Features